manimejia/manimejia.github.io/projects/OSU/Graduate-Education-Toolkit.md

 ---

-During early development, I spearheaded the user experience design efforts, collecting and collating user stories, developing user personas, designing and user testing wireframes, and developing layouts and UI widgets using BootStrap and VisualForce.
+I developed the applicant and reviewer expereinces for this campus wide applicant management system, spearheading the UX design efforts.
+I collected and collated user stories and developed user personas.
+I designed wireframes and user tests.
+I developed layouts and UI widgets using BootStrap and VisualForce.